1 hour of CE for registered neutrals (GA) & 1 hour of general CLE, including 1 trial hour for Georgia attorneys

 n/a

-Recent Developments in Arbitration - 2022 is approved for 1 hour of CE for registered neutrals (GA) & 1 hour of general CLE, including 1 trial hour for Georgia attorneys.
+Probate Preeminence is approved for 1 hour of CE for registered neutrals (GA) & 1 hour of CLE for Georgia attorneys (pending).

 The total conference is approved for 6 hours of CE for registered neutrals and is approved by the State Bar of Georgia for 6 CLE hours, including ethics, trial, and professionalism credit.